 The other thing is the cutting speed.
 If you have one of the older Silhouette machines, you know that they’re always improving the speed the machines can cut.

-Cameo 4 is no different.
+And the Silhouette Cameo 4 is no different.
 It’s significantly faster than previous Silhouette cutters and that’s fantastic.

-What Blades Does the Silhouette Cameo 4 Use?
+All Of The Blades Does the Silhouette Cameo 4 Use?

 This is important when it comes to comparing the Cricut vs Silhouette.